philcali/sbt-lwjgl-plugin/README.md

 # sbt-lwjgl-plugin

-This is a simple plugin for sbt specifically for LWJGL projects.
-The idea was taken from this post by Death by Misadventure.
+This is a simple plugin for sbt specifically for [LWJGL] projects.
+The idea was taken from this post by [Death by Misadventure].

 Please visit the [wiki] for more info, roadmap, etc.